hubtype/botonic/packages/botonic-nlu/README.md

   see you soon!
   ```

-- A CSV file containing each sentence under a column named `features` and each intent under a column named `label`. **Important:** Separator must be a comma.
+- A CSV file containing each sentence under a column named `features` and each intent under a column named `label`. **Important:** Separator can be specified when reading the data.

   > **E.g:**